 The Utah Department of Agriculture and Food has one licensed Independent Cannabis Testing Facility located in Utah County.

 Through the end of 2022, there were 4,960 tests performed.
 Tests were

 - toxins and foreign matter as outlined in Administrative Rule R68-29.

-Out of the tests performed for “adulturants” as outlined in R68-29, 70 samples failed with 65 of those approved for remediation.
+Out of the tests performed for “adulturants” as outlined in R68-29, 66 samples failed.
+Out of the failed samples, 63 were remediated.